Better-Computing-Consulting/azure-storagesyncservice-migration-smb-over-quic-deployment/README.md

 For the playbook and the scripts make sure to update the variables to fit your environment.

+The repository includes a playbook __vpnrm.yml__ to undo all the changes made to the ASA Firewall

 These are the steps taken by the playbook and the scripts.
 The playbook and scripts must be run in this order:

 __azresources.yml__